2024 Fall Poetry Lab

 If you need an extension on the deadline, please email contact@frontierpoetry.com.

-Meet the Spring 2024 Poetry Lab Consultants
+Meet the Fall 2024 Poetry Lab Consultants

 Natasha Rao is the author of Latitude, which was selected by Ada Limón as the winner of the 2021 APR/Honickman First Book Prize.
 The recipient of a 2021 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, she has also received fellowships from Bread Loaf, the Vermont Studio Center, and the Community of Writers.
-Her work appears in The Nation, American Poetry Review, The New York Times Magazine, and elsewhere.
+Her work appears in The Nation, The American Poetry Review, The New York Times Magazine, and elsewhere.
 She holds a BA from Brown University and an MFA from NYU, where she was a Goldwater Fellow.
-She is currently an Editor of American Chordata.
+She is currently an editor of American Chordata.

 Guidelines